eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/connectivity-tls-certificates.md

 {% include note.html content="Certificates signed by public CAs get compromised on a daily basis.
    It is more secure to upload your message broker's certificate directly even if it was signed by a public CA. Then the Ditto connection trusts only your broker (or rather any holder of the broker's private key).
-   To minimize unavailability from certificate expiry, upload both the current broker certificate and the next certificate as a concatenated string." %}
+   To minimize unavailability due to certificate expiry, upload both: the current broker certificate and the next certificate as a concatenated string." %}

 ## Authenticate by client certificate